The book is a treasure trove of esoteric learning, questionable conjectures and rambling diversions across a remarkable range of subjects.

 It ranges from science to religion, food, love, and all manner of human behaviour.

-The present coronavirus epidemic has closed many doors, including those of Bethlem Museum of the Mind.
+Coronavirus has closed many doors, including those of Bethlem Museum of the Mind.

 “We are concerned about the mental health effects of the social isolation measures it has been necessary for us all to adopt,” said a museum spokesperson.